Lozells and East Handsworth (ward)

 Lozells and East Handsworth was a ward in Birmingham, England, created at the June 2004 elections.
 It was represented by 3 councillors on Birmingham City Council.
 It was superseded in 2018 by the single-member wards of Handsworth, Lozells and Birchfield.

 Population

 The 2001 Population Census recorded that there were 28,806 people living in the ward.
-The ward has an ethnic minority population of 82.6%, the largest portion of which is Muslim of Pakistani descent, mainly from Mirpur.
+The ward has an ethnic minority population of 82.6%, the largest portion of which is of Pakistani descent, mainly from Mirpur.